Teaching students how to think, not what to think.

 - Water management strategies.

-- Water's social and cultural constructs.
+- Water's social and cultural connections.

-The guide is only available through Project WET workshops, which also provide a wealth of additional New Hampshire and topic-specific resources.
+The guide is available through Project WET workshops, which also provide a wealth of additional New Hampshire and topic-specific resources.

 Project WET also offers additional training and guides for early childhood and climate, water and resilience.